Carp Vips are promoted to master before firewall filter load

 Block instead of allowing proto carp/pfsync during bootup since this may cause issues.
 Ticket #1432

-#4 Updated by Michele Di Maria about 8 years ago
+#4 Updated by Michele Di Maria over 8 years ago

 The situation has improved, but not resolved yet... (tested with build 18 23:29:41 EDT 2011 i386)